17-Aug-2020 - 24-Aug-2020

 Suitable for: Weekend Warriors - Hardcore Event

-The style is simple, daily rides with team leaders, designed to prepare you for the Granfondo Marmotte.
-We have created a catalog of flatter rides for partners less keen on grueling events and will provide maps and support if needed.
+The style of this tour is simple, daily rides with team leaders, designed to prepare you for the Granfondo Marmotte.
+We have created a catalogue of ride options, with flatter rides, long hard rides and shorter mountain rides, whatever your preferred ride distance, amount of climbing you like to do we’ll have an option that suits you.

 Grupetto Welcome Ride